VPN.ac Review Summary

-- Highest network security standards (dedicated premium servers with self-hosted encrypted DNS)
+- Dedicated premium servers with self-hosted encrypted DNS

 - Excellent speeds with plenty of available bandwidth at all times

-- High-quality custom applications for Windows, Mac OS, Android, and iOS
+- High-quality applications for Windows, Mac OS, Android, and iOS

 - Multi-hop (double VPN) server configurations available